City-of-Helsinki/respa/docs/permissions.rst

         ...
     ]>

-Unit Administrators and Managers
+Unit Administrators, Managers and Viewers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unit Administrator and Unit Manager status is given per Unit via an
+Unit Administrator, Unit Manager and Unit Viewer status is given per Unit via an
 ``UnitAuthorization`` link.
 The authorizations of an unit called
 ``unit`` can be queried like this::